hikoworks/hikolang/doc/language/syntax/enum_definition.md

 }
 ```

-The following annotations may be attached to members:
+#### @auto_rethrow

- - `@auto_rethrow`: The compiler will synthesize a catch-rethrow for any
+The compiler will synthesize a catch-rethrow for any
 flow-control-expression that does not explicitly catch this error.

 ### std.effect